City Lights: Music

 City Lights marked the first time Chaplin composed the film score to one of his productions.
 While Chaplin preferred his films to have live sound, by the 1930s most theaters had gotten rid of their orchestras.
 Many of his critics claimed he was doing it to grab more credit.
 Chaplin, whose parents and many members of the Chaplin family were musicians, was struggling with the professional musicians he hired and took it upon himself to compose the score.
 It was written in six weeks with Arthur Johnston and included over one hundred musical cues.
 Chaplin told a reporter that "I really didn't write it down.
-I la-laed and Arthur Johnston wrote it down, and I wish you would give him credit because he did a very good job.
+I hummed and Arthur Johnston wrote it down, and I wish you would give him credit because he did a very good job.
 It is all simple music, you know, in keeping with my character."
 The intention was to have a score that would translate the characters' emotions through its melodies.
 The score was recorded in five days with musical arranger Alfred Newman.

 The main theme used as a leitmotif for the blind flower girl is the song "La Violetera" ("Who'll Buy my Violets") from Spanish composer José Padilla.
 Chaplin was unable to secure the original song performer, Raquel Meller, in the lead role, but used her song anyway as a major theme.
 Chaplin lost a lawsuit to Padilla (which took place in Paris, where Padilla lived) for not crediting him.
 Some modern editions released for video include a new recording by Carl Davis.